 Since I don’t have any time to cook breakfast on work days, I like to cook at least one special morning meal on the weekend.
-This Saturday, I made cinnamon french toast with the basic quick bread recipe I developed earlier in the week.
+A family favorite is cinnamon french toast made with my simple low-carb bread recipe.

 The savory quick bread holds together well when sliced.
-And, it wasn’t soft like many store bought white breads.
+And, it isn’t soft like many store bought white breads.

-Therefore, I cut the bread into regular half inch slices instead of the thicker one inch slices.
-I prefer the thinner slices in this low carb French toast recipe better than the thicker Texas style.
+I was able to cut the bread into regular half inch slices instead of the thicker one inch slices.
+But thicker slices can be used if you prefer the Texas style.

 I’m hoping to make my own homemade maple flavored syrup in the future.
 But, store bought is easy and convenient for me now.

-However, if you have some homemade bread laying around, I’d go for this French toast recipe.
+But if you have some homemade bread slices available, I’d go for this french toast recipe.
 It makes a cozy breakfast for weekend mornings.

 - Dip each slice of bread in the egg mixture and cook on hot skillet or grill until both sides are browned.